 Documenting the elders of her community and other cultural locations has become her life's calling, following years as an Emmy-nominated media producer and university professor.
 She is available for public appearances to present her stories about growing up Gullah Geechee.

-A Way Home: How to Research a Place of Origin in the Southern United States
+Finding Your Way Home: How to Research a Place of Origin in the Southern United States

 .
 Gullah Geechee Culture